 Hey ladies and gentlemen, it’s that time of year.
 And no, I don’t mean the holidays, it’s ED/EA decision season, and it’s brutal.
 Whats worse than writing those apps?
 Worse than revising the common app essay for the 2923th time?
 Waiting.
 Here are some things you can do to take your mind off the inevitable, and make these last few days more bearable.

 [Quick side: Both of these options require you to hit that submit button on your application much earlier than everyone else.
-ED, short for Early Decision, is the application option for students who are “100% sure about attending a school” (100%? yeah right, I’m not even that sure about what I’m going to …).
+ED, short for Early Decision, is the application option for students who are “100% sure about attending a school” (but is anybody really 100% sure about anything??).
 When you apply as an early decision applicant, you are committing to attend said school if you are accepted (unless insufficient financial aid stops you from doing so).
 And EA, early action, just means you hear back from the school early- no commitment needed here.